-An output adapter is a program, usually running in the same server process as your StreamBase application, that converts data from the StreamBase tuple protocol to a different protocol used by an external program or data source.
-After adding an output adapter to an EventFlow canvas in StreamBase Studio, select its icon in the canvas to open its Properties view.
+An output adapter is a program, usually running in the same JVM engine process as your EventFlow fragment, that converts data from the StreamBase tuple protocol to a different protocol or schema used by an external program or data source.
+After adding an output adapter to an EventFlow canvas in StreamBase Studio, select or double-click its icon in the canvas to open its Properties view.

 Adapter: A read-only field that shows the formal name of the adapter.

-Use the adapter properties tab or tabs to configure the unique properties of each adapter.
+Use one or more adapter properties tabs to configure the unique properties for each adapter.
 Some adapters have a single tab in the Properties view named Adapter Properties.
 Other adapters have property settings spread out over multiple tabs.

-Refer to the Properties section of each adapter's topic in the Adapters Guide to understand how to set the properties for each adapter.
+Refer to the Properties section of each adapter's topic in the Adapters Guide to understand the property settings available for each adapter.

 Use the Concurrency tab to specify parallel regions for this instance of this component, or multiplicity options, or both.
 The Concurrency tab settings are described in Concurrency Options, and dispatch styles are described in Dispatch Styles.